codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 Therefore you need to setup your [triggers]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) with the same checkboxes shown in the picture above.

 ## Cleaning up temporary environments

+Creating temporary environments is very convenient for developers but can be very costly for your infrastructure if you use a cloud provider for your cluster.
+For cost reasons and better resource utilization it is best if temporary environments are destroyed if they are no longer used.

+While you can run a batch job, that automatically deletes old temporary environments, the optimal approach is to delete them as soon as the respective Pull Request is closed.

+We can do that with a very simple pipeline that has only one step:

+{% include image.html
+lightbox="true"
+file="/images/guides/preview-environments/pull-request-closed-pipeline.png"
+url="/images/guides/preview-environments/pull-request-closed-pipeline.png"
+alt="Pipeline when a Pull Request is closed" caption="Pipeline when a Pull Request is closed" max-width="100%"
+%}

+Here is the pipeline definition:

+ `codefresh-close.yml`
+{% highlight yaml %}
+{% raw %}
+version: "1.0"
+steps:
+  delete_app:
+    title: Delete app
+    type: helm
+    arguments:
+      action: auth
+      helm_version: 3.2.4
+      kube_context: myawscluster
+      namespace: ${{CF_BRANCH_TAG_NORMALIZED}}
+      commands:
+            - helm delete my-spring-app --namespace ${{CF_BRANCH_TAG_NORMALIZED}}
+            - kubectl delete namespace ${{CF_BRANCH_TAG_NORMALIZED}}
+{% endraw %}
+{% endhighlight %}

+The pipeline just uninstall the Helm release for that namespace and then deletes the namespace itself.

+To have this pipeline run only when a Pull Request is closed here is how your [trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/)  should look:

+{% include image.html
+lightbox="true"
+file="/images/guides/preview-environments/close-events.png"
+url="/images/guides/preview-environments/close-events.png"
+alt="Git events for a Pull Request close pipeline" caption="Git events for a Pull Request close pipeline" max-width="100%"
+%}

+Notice that with this setup that pipeline will run when the pull request was closed regardless of wether it was merged or not (which is exactly what you want as in both cases the test environment is not needed anymore).

 ## What to read next